Benjamin W. Arnett

 Benjamin William Arnett (March 6, 1838 – October 7, 1906) was an American educator, minister, bishop and member of the Ohio House of Representatives.

 Early life

 He was born a free black man March 6, 1838 in Brownsville, Pennsylvania, where he taught school from 1859 to 1867.
-In his youth, Arnett lost a leg to an infection suffered after an ankle injury while working on a steam boat between 1857 and 1858.
+In his youth, Arnett lost a leg to an infection sustained after an ankle injury while working on a steam boat between 1857 and 1858.

 Arnett married May 25, 1858 to Mary Louise Gordon from Geneva and Uniontown, Pennsylvania.
 They had seven children: Alonzo T, Benjamin W, Henry T, Annie L, Alphonso Taft, Flossy Gordon, and Daniel Payne.

 Religious career

 As a pastor in the African Methodist Episcopal Church (AME), Arnett served parishes in Toledo, Cincinnati, and Columbus; under his leadership, St. Paul's Church in Urbana was completed.
 It has been designated as a historical landmark.
 In 1888, he was elected bishop, a position he held until his death in 1906.

 He was active in religious education as well, and was a delegate to the International Convention of Sabbath Schools in Washington, DC in 1872 and to the International Sunday School Convention in Toronto in 1880.
 He had an honorary Doctor of Divinity from Wilberforce University awarded in June 1883.